3. Stop delivering typical sports cliches and trite sayings that mean nothing to a kid like:

-So, instead of the kid just playing in the present moment with their body, which they do naturally and don’t have to be told HOW to do, by the way, we teach them with these silly cliche’s to get in their head and their useless fear-based thoughts.
+So, instead of the kid just playing in the present moment with their body – something they do naturally and don’t have to be told HOW to.
+We naively try motivating them with these meaningless sports cliches which get into their heads and provoke negative and damaging fear-based thoughts.

-Also, you might think that telling them to “Just go out there and have fun” is good advice and it CAN be but it is a risky move.
+Also…you might think that telling them to “Just go out there and have fun!” is good advice.
+It CAN be but it is a risky move and can backfire.

 The whole culture of youth sports is organized around winning and how well the kids perform.
-There’s no question about that.
+There is no doubt about that.
 Coaches, parents in the stands cheering good play and being disappointed in poor play like I already mentioned and other messages constantly coming at them like:

 Did you win?

 Did you start today?